-Starting in the academic year 2012-13, UNU-CRIS is offering a new specialisation track on "Regional Integration and Multi-Level Governance" in the one-year Master of Science in Public Policy and Human Development organised by the Maastricht School of Governance and the UNU Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT).
+Since the academic year 2012-2013, UNU-CRIS has been in charge of the specialisation track on "Regional Integration and Multi-Level Governance" in the framework of the one-year Master of Science in Public Policy and Human Development organised by the Maastricht School of Governance and the UNU Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT).

 The Master of Science in Public Policy and Human Development (MPP) aims to prepare its students to actively participate in the policy process, as policy designers or analysts, as civil servants or academics.
 To achieve this goal, the MPP emphasises the connection between public policy and decision-making processes, or more specifically, the effectiveness and efficiency of governance.

 Students are equipped with a variety of skills, tools and knowledge, which enable them to work as policy designers and policy analysts.
 They are capable of working within public and private institutions at local, national and international levels, and the vast majority of students will embark on a career in these areas.